pviafore/CraftingInterpreters/challenges.md

     The arguments are actually part of the function name, so you're still just looking for a function name that matches those arguments, and no checking of how many commas you have or colons is needed.

 2) Add anonymous function expressions

+See the code for LoxClosure, and the Closure expression.

+I had to tweak how I was parsing/interpreting expressions and statements to get fun(){}; to just work.
+We also now check to see if there is an anonymous function when we get to parsing function statements, and if it is, we need to just use expression statement instead.
+This allows things like `fun(){ print "hello";}();`

+3) What happens if you define a variable that shadows a parameter in a function body?
+What about in other languages.

+Lox continues on merrily, as does Python and C++.
+JavaScript errors out on this when using `const` or `let`.